 Minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale.
 Applicants lacking the minimum GPA may apply for a conditional admissions status.

 Applicant must demonstrate an appropriate combination of maturity, experience and motivation.

 Additional Requirements for M.S. in Nursing:

 Bachelor’s degree must be from an accredited nursing program.

-Applicants must hold an unencumbered NYS license and current registration as a Registered Nurse (RN).
+Applicants must hold an unencumbered NYS license and current registration as a Registered Professional Nurse (RN).

 Applicants must be currently working as an RN either full- or part-time.

 Candidates are encouraged to apply online.
 Required documents for admission include: